salcedoe/MtMdocs/docs/slicer/CTACardioSegment.md

 ### Segment the Right Kidney Using Grow from Seeds

-We start by creating a segmentation of the Right Kidney
+We start by creating a segmentation of the Right Kidney.
+Here is a video overview of the Grow from Seeds method: [PERKlab - Grow from seeds](https://www.youtube.com/watch?v=8Nbi1Co2rhY)

 #### Add a Segmentation volume to Segmentation table